right here, write now

-(Those taking Ray Rhamey’s double session, “Crafting a Killer First Page,” will continue in that workshop during this second session)
+(Those taking Craig English’s double session, “Dr. Frankenstein’s Character Laboratory,” will continue in that workshop during this second session)

 Saturday – LUNCH Options

-Brown Bag Session: ”Nonfiction Roundtable” - with Gary Luke, Publisher & Editor
+Brown Bag Session: ”Nonfiction Roundtable” - with editor Beth Bacon of Booktrope

 Saturday – Session 3

-Literary Agent Group Pitch Session – Pam van Hylckama Vlieg, Larsen Pomada Literary Agents
+Literary Agent Group Pitch Session - Andrea Hurst, Andrea Hurst Literary Management

-This session will bring together a small group of writers to share their novel or nonfiction book concept with Pam van Hylckama Vlieg in a group setting.
-If you have a concept and perhaps a start on writing your novel or nonfiction book, but do not have a completed draft, you may sign up for this session.
-This sesson is not for screenplays, poetry, essays or short stories.
-In the session, the attendees will each give a 3-4 line summary of the manuscript, including:
+This session will bring together a small group of writers to share their novel or nonfiction book concept with Andrea Hurst in a group setting.
+If you have a concept and perhaps a start on writing your novel or nonfiction books, but do not have a complete draft, you may sign up for this session.
+This session is not for screenplays, poetry, essays or short stories.
+In the session, the attendees will each give a 1-2 minute summary of the manuscript, including:

 - A very brief summary pitch telling the story concept.

-Ms. van Hylckama Vlieg will hear all the pitches and then make comments about each of them.
+Ms. Hurst will hear all the pitches and then make comments about each of them.
 This is a unique opportunity to hear specific professional feedback on both your project and your pitch from a literary agent, and is designed for those whose manuscripts are not quite ready for a one-on-one agent pitch.
-To read more about our literary agent and how to choose between this session or a one-on-one pitch appointment, click here.

 Saturday – Session 4